Memory¶

 Wraps Mem0 for hybrid vector + graph search.
 Can run fully local (with Ollama) or via the Mem0 cloud platform.

-from promptise.memory import Mem0Provider
+from promptise.memory import Mem0Provider, MemoryScope

-provider = Mem0Provider(user_id="user-42")
+provider = Mem0Provider(scope=MemoryScope.PER_USER)

-results = await provider.search("theme preferences")
+results = await provider.search("theme preferences", user_id="alice")

 | Feature | Value |